Dr. Rob Ramseyer is in his eighth season at Friends University and now carries the title of VP of Athletics and Strategic Expansion.

 In 2022-23, the Competitive Cheer Falcons captured their second straight KCAC championship, while the newly revitalized Men's Golf Falcons won the KCAC title in just their second year back on campus.

-The Women's Wrestling Falcons, in just their second season as a new program, finished a KCAC-leading 26th in the nation and boasted two NAIA national qualifiers (Bailee Nelson, Gianna Moreno).
+The Women's Wrestling Falcons, in just their second season as a new program in 2022-23, finished a KCAC-leading 26th in the nation and boasted two NAIA national qualifiers (Bailee Nelson, Gianna Moreno).

-The athletic department continues to be a safe haven to host national competitions, as for the third straight season, Friends University Athletics proved a capable host of the NAIA Opening Round men's and women's basketball games under Dr. Ramseyer's direction.
+The athletic department continues to be a safe haven to host national competitions, as for three straight seasons, Friends University Athletics proved a capable host of the NAIA Opening Round men's and women's basketball games under Dr. Ramseyer's direction.

-Dr. Ramseyer has also been instrumental in the development of a new partnership with Supplement World that includes a refueling station in the new weight room for student-athletes.
+Dr. Ramseyer was also instrumental in the development of a new partnership with Supplement World that includes a refueling station in the new weight room for student-athletes.

 In the 2020-21 campaign, the men's and women's indoor track and field teams each captured the KCAC championship.
 It was the seventh straight indoor league title for the Falcon women, who went on to finish fourth at the NAIA meet to tie their best national finish in program history.